baerrito/duperfit/README.md

 Installation is as simple as cloning the repository to your machine.
 You will also need to set up your OS environment by setting the variable `DFDIR` to your installation directory, e.g. `export DFDIR=/home/mbaer/duperfit` with bash on my machine.
 One may add such a line to their `.bashrc` file if they so desire.

+The `picklejar` directory contains pickle files with all the templates for efficient processing -- i.e., all data is loaded in one object rather than loaded on each iteration.
+However, these files may or may not work correctly when pulled to your machine.
+If this occurs, run `tempsetup.py` to set up these files for running the program.
+The old files will be overwritten, and should work on your machine once this process completes.
+Note that this script can also be used to add new spectra to your template libraries relatively smoothly.

 ## Execution

 Duperfit can be run a couple of different ways; with the main function, with a GUI, with a Class, or with a provided script.
 The latter 3 options will run, but are not yet finished with development; expect major updates to come to those in the next year or so.